 St. Paul Luncheons are hot lunches provided for Dayton's needy at St. Paul's Lutheran Church.
 Area congregations provide the food and people to serve it on a rotating basis.
 Church of the Cross provides this service four times per year.
 Below left, the casseroles are prepared in Church of the Cross' kitchen the day before.
 Below right, the food is served at St. Paul Lutheran.

 VIP (Visiting Important People) is a visitation ministry that is extended to those in our church family who, though once active in our ministry, may now feel isolated and forgotten by the church because of age or health issues.
 By making personal visits, we extend the congregation's fellowship and express our continuing concern for these people.
+A training class is offered yearly in November.

 Local hands-on mission projects are gaining popularity with a group of people who volunteer their time and talents to help make a difference for those in need in our surrounding community.
 With grants provided by The Kettering Foundation, our team of volunteers is able to organize and provide the labor to make significant improvements for needy home owners in the Kettering area.
 We help people who otherwise would not be able to afford to make these repairs and upgrades for themselves.